The Anne Beadell Highway -

 most direct route, east to west, or visa versa, across the Great

-areas.
+and Aboriginal Trust areas.
 There are several places along the way that

 are suitable for camping but little or no facilities are provided.
 Some

 stretches that travel through private property have gates.
-Please remember that the
+Please

-Water is not easily available along the trip and you will need to take adequate
+easily available along the trip and you will need to take adequate

 supplies of food.
 The longest distance without fuel and other supplies

 is from Coober Pedy to the Ilkulka Roadhouse, about 750km.

 Coober Pedy head out of town on the Sturt Highway and after about 50km

 take the turnoff westwards to the Mabel Creek Homestead.
-The going
+The going has

-park is the Tallaringa Well.
+kilometers into the park is the Tallaringa Well.
 This is a reasonable

 you leave the Tallaringa Conservation Park and have travelled for about

 125 kilometers you will reach Emu Junction.
-You will now be a
+You will now be a total

 that have been erected, Totem 1 and Totem 2, to the east.

-The next 160km to Vokes Hill Corner, passing through Anne's Corner after
+next 160km to Vokes Hill Corner, passing through Anne's Corner after

-about 50km, sees driving conditions get tougher and this stretch
+about 50km, sees driving conditions get tougher and this stretch can

-Having travelled around 130 kilometers from Emu Junction and through
+travelled around 130 kilometers from Emu Junction and through the

 Conservation Park, also known as the Mamungari Conservation Park,